Central Asia IPM Project

 Read our success story on the Central Asia Feed the Future Food Security Innovation Lab: Collaborative Research on IPM outreach and education effort.

 Visit the program components section to learn more about our work with potatoes, tomatoes and wheat in Central Asia.
-Below, right, our three student partners are finishing graduate studies on the MSU campus: Saltanat Mambetova (Kyrgyzstan), Bahodir Eshchanov (Uzbekistan), and Shahlo Safarzoda (Tajikistan - graduated May 2014).
+Below, right, our three partners who completed graduate studies on the MSU campus: Saltanat Mambetova (Kyrgyzstan), Bahodir Eshchanov (Uzbekistan), and Shahlo Safarzoda (Tajikistan).

 Read our blog about travels to and meeting in Syria and Kyrgyzstan.